profe-soto-miracosta/CS111-L04-DACA-Typecasting/README.md

 **Java tip:**

 - Having an issue with storing an integer outside of the `int` range?
+For example, the total federal tax contributions.
 Use a larger data type for integers, make sure to use `L` right after the number so that Java recognizes it as a larger integer type.
 Example: `123456789012L`

 ## HACKER CHALLENGE